stevedatadog/katacoda-scenarios/datadog-201/3-runbooks/2-troubleshooting-steps.md

 1. Click **Create custom links**
 1. Under **Graph your data**, in the **Custom Links** tab, click the **New Custom Link** button
 1. Paste the runbook URL into the **URL** field
-1. In the **Label** field, enter `Troubleshooting Runbook for {{$env.value}}`{{copy}}
+1. In the **Label** field, enter `Troubleshooting Runbook`{{copy}}

-   Note the variables you can use to add query parameters to Datadog URLs.
+   Note that you can use template variables in custom links.
 The runbook doesn't use variables, but these would be useful when linking to other dashboards or metrics.
+There are a couple examples of this in the [Custom links](https://docs.datadoghq.com/dashboards/widgets/#examples) documentation.

    Your custom link configuration should look something like this: